 We will, as we have done since the virus emerged, continue to take COVID-19 measures seriously and ask all customers to follow ‘hands, face, space’ advice with sanitation, masks and social distancing.

 We ask only the participant of the experience to enter reception and the main building.
 This is due to us having to reduce numbers inside, as all shops, stores and buildings do at this time.

 All spectators must head straight to the spectator area upon arrival.
 The participant will be filling in paperwork and signing in with us.
 If the participant is under the age of 18, they will require ONE parent or guardian to sign in with them.
-Any more will be considered spectators and ask to immediately go outside.
+Any more will be considered spectators and asked to immediately go outside.

 To arrange photography or a damage waiver for an experience, the safest way is to pre-book this and pay via our website.
 If you wish to add this while on site with us, ensure the participant requests this, or speak to a front-of-house team member outside who can arrange and radio indoors.

 No buggies or pushchairs will be allowed indoors under any circumstances.
 We advise those with little ones to keep clear of all other parties.
 If it is likely to rain, please bring a rain cover with you as we have limited sheltering areas.